 IPS policy analyst Netfa Freeman demystifies much of what has been said about Obama’s visit to Cuba, from the perspective of one friendly to the Cuban Revolution.

 IPS Board Member James Early and Alex Main delve into the risk-benefit analysis of Cuba opening up to the United States

-A discussion on the contemporary dynamics of this revolutionary experiments 90 miles away from the United States.
+Join this discussion with IPS Fellow and Emmy-winning filmmaker Saul Landau about the contemporary dynamics of this revolutionary experiments 90 miles away from the United States.

 The exiles and government officials who upbraid him have yet to thank Fidel for providing them with long-term employment.